-Background to the Beaconside review
+Background to the Brampton review

 The governors of the two schools have been looking into the possibilities of an amalgamation for some time.
-This involved discussions with County Council colleagues and visits to other schools that had amalgamated, to learn from their experiences and understand the issues involved.

-Following separate governing body meetings early in the autumn term, a joint meeting of the governors of both schools to discuss their future was held in November 2006.
-The conclusion drawn was that an amalgamation of the schools appeared to be the way forward.
+Following governing body meetings early in 2007 to explore the possibility of amalgamating the two schools, the conclusion was drawn jointly that an amalgamation of the schools appeared to be the way forward.

-Taking account of this and other factors covered later in this section of the document, the Local Partnership Group for the Penrith area, the countywide School Organisation Forum and the County Council's Cabinet all agreed that consultation should take place on the amalgamation possibility.
+Taking account of this and other factors covered later in this section of the document, the Local Partnership Group for the Carlisle area, the countywide School Organisation Forum and the County Council's Cabinet all agreed that consultation should take place on the amalgamation possibility.